jsalinasf/cheat_sheets/kubernetesCommands.md

 ## Working with Certificates OPENSSL

-TO generate a new key
+To generate a new key

 	openssql genrsa -out apiserver-etcd-client.key 2048